AmirrezaFarnamTaheri/MassConfigMerger/README.md

 This guide is designed for **everyone**, from absolute beginners with no coding experience to advanced users who want full automation.

-**Security Note**: All VPN servers collected by this tool are pulled from public sources.
-Because the server owners are unknown, treat them as untrusted and avoid using them for banking or other sensitive activities.
-See the [full disclaimer](docs/tutorial.md#-important-security--privacy-disclaimer) for more details.
+**Security Note**: All VPN servers collected by this tool come from public lists.
+Operators are unknown and may log or even alter your traffic.
+Avoid using them for banking or other sensitive tasks.
+See the [Important Security & Privacy Disclaimer](docs/tutorial.md#-important-security--privacy-disclaimer) for best practices.

-**Free Server Warning**: Public VPN nodes can log or inspect your traffic.
-Because these hosts are run by unknown parties, your connection may not be private.
-See [docs/tutorial.md](docs/tutorial.md) for details.

 > **Note**: The default protocol list is optimised for the Hiddify client.
 Other VPN apps may require adjusting `--include-protocols`.